Updated November 2025

 Because both “student” and “resident” refer to individuals in Advanced Education programs, the term “student/resident” is frequently used to refer to the group as a whole.

 University and Dental School photo identification cards are issued to each new dental student and resident.
-UB ID cards (UBCard) are required for admittance to University at Buffalo facilities and events and for access to the Clinic Management System.
-They may also be required when using Squire Hall or the Biomedical Research Building after business hours.
+All students/residents, faculty and staff are required to wear their UB SDM ID card at all times while in Squire Hall or the Biomedical Research Building (BRB).
+UB ID cards are required for admittance to University at Buffalo facilities and events and for access to the Clinic Management System.
 A replacement fee is charged for lost cards.
-UBCard replacements may be obtained from the UBCard Office.
-Dental School ID card replacements may be obtained by contacting the Business Office at 716-829-3226.
+Dental School ID card replacements may be obtained by visiting 1 Diefendorf or 1 Capen.

 The SDM computer lab is located in the basement of Squire Hall (B-1G).
 The facility has Mac and IBM-compatible computers and a printer, and is designed to allow students to do clinical management as well as basic computing tasks as needed.
 The room is accessible by UBCard swipe card during all Squire Hall open hours.
 Contact the Office of Information Resources (716-829-2056) for more information.